nearground/nearground.github.io/_posts/2025-08-02-eigenvectors-and-eigenvalues.md

 gisqus_comments: "true"
 title: Eigenvectors and Eigenvalues
 date: 2025-08-02T0:37:00.000-07:00
-description: Part 1 of a series on chemometrics
+description: Building up to Principal Component Analysis
 tags: linear-algebra
 categories: fun work mathematics statistics
 related_posts: "true"
 thumbnail: assets/img/eigenvector.jpg
 ---

-# Chemometrics
+Statistics deals with finding order out of chaos.
+One field where chaos reigns and there is much more than meets the eye is the field of hyperspectral imaging in chemometrics.

-In the field of chemometrics, hyperspectral cameras are used to capture a broad spectrum of wavelengths of objects of interest in order to capture variables of interest and extract features from them.
-Whereas a regular image has three color values for each pixel (R,G,B) a hyperspectral image may contain hundreds of variables, each representing a narrow spectral band ranging from infrared to ultraviolet.
+In the field of chemometrics, hyperspectral cameras are sometimes used to capture a broad spectrum of wavelengths of objects of interest in order to extract features from them.
+Think of it as a photograph that records values from infrared up to ulraviolet.
+Whereas a regular image has three color values for each pixel (R,G,B) a hyperspectral image may contain hundreds of variables, each representing a narrow spectral band.
 With more variables, more information.
 However, with more variables, there is also exponentially more complexity.
 This is called the _CURSE OF DIMENSIONALITY_.
 In order to avoid this fate, we use techniques for _dimensionality reduction_.
 That is, reducing the amount of variables down to just the most important ones.
 The techniques for achieving this fall under the umbrella of what is termed _Spectral Theory_.
 Spooky, but not so cursed.

 <div class="row mt-3 mt-md-0 rounded mx-auto d-block">
   {% include figure.liquid path="assets/img/Hyperspectral_image_data_cube.jpg" title="too many dimensions!" class="img-fluid rounded z-depth-1" %}
 </div>
 <div class="caption">
-A hyperspectral image, also called hypercube
+A hyperspectral image, also called a hypercube
 </div>

 # Spectral Theory